 The OSM Young Talent Grants (YTG) celebrate and support the achievements of young New Zealanders, with grants towards training, competing or next steps in their chosen field of endeavor.

 An initiative from Cookie Time’s OSM brand, the YTG is funded and administered by the Cookie Time Charitable Trust.
 Each year up to $50,000 is made available to the YTG, and with this we aim to support as many young people as possible to fuel their mission.
-Anyone 25 years or under who is on a mission to the top is welcome to apply, including youth teams and organisations.
+Anyone 25 years or under, who is performing at national or international level & who is on a mission to the top is welcome to apply, including youth teams and organisations.

-At its discretion, the YTG may be able to support you in one of four ways:
+At its discretion, the YTG may be able to support you in one of two ways:

-• One of three larger financial grants per annum, of up to $5000
+- One of four larger financial grants per annum, of up to $1000

 To make your application, Click here